7 Tips for Stress Relief at the Office

 5. Stop and Stretch

 Stop what you’re doing and stretch for 5-8 minutes.
-And breathe!
+And breathe!!!
 It will relieve tension, and help bring your awareness back to your body.
+Practice coming back to the body.

 6. Get Up and Walk!